Is Pot Legalization Affecting Car Accident Rates?

 While there is disparity between the two studies, it is important to note that one study focused only on fatal car wrecks.
 This means that it is possible that while minor accidents increased slightly in states where marijuana is now legal, accidents resulting in death did not.
 Of course, there are many factors that may be involved in auto accidents, and it is difficult to say whether marijuana use is actually the underlying cause.
 This is especially true in light of studies that place distracted driving, drunk driving, and fatigue as factors that pose the greatest risks for causing car accidents.

-At Salvador Phillips, PLLC, our legal team represents individuals who have been charged with marijuana-related crimes, including driving under the influence (DUI) of marijuana.
+At Salvador Law Group, our legal team represents individuals who have been charged with marijuana-related crimes, including driving under the influence (DUI) of marijuana.
 In Arizona, where recreational marijuana is not legal, individuals can still face severe penalties when found in possession of pot, or when there is suspicion of sales, trafficking, or cultivation.
 In their zealousness to crack down on drug-related offenses, law enforcement officials are also actively pursuing arrests of drivers they believe are under the influence of cannabis.

 If you have been charged with a marijuana-related offense, including marijuana DUI, you must remember that you are innocent until proven guilty.
 It is your right to challenge the government’s case against you.
 As has been evidenced by the ongoing debate over enforcement of marijuana DUI laws across the country, shoddy science and aggressive enforcement provide ample opportunity for creating an effective defense in these cases.
 To learn more about your rights, defense, and what our Phoenix criminal defense attorneys can do to help you, contact us for a FREE consultation.